-A “cut-off date” refers to a date instituted each month for countries such as China where demand significantly outstrips supply to ensure that the 10,000 available visas are distributed fairly.
+A “cut-off date” refers to a date instituted each month for countries where demand significantly outstrips supply to ensure that the 10,000 available visas are distributed fairly.
 The cut-off date means that only applicants with priority dates that fall before the cut-off listed in the Visa Bulletin are eligible for immigrant visas or green cards that month.
-The priority date is the date on which an immigrant files his or her petition with USCIS.
+The priority date is the date on which an immigrant files their petition with USCIS.

 When application volumes exceed visa availability, visa retrogression occurs.
 This usually happens at the end of the fiscal year as the number of visas issued begin to approach category or country limitations.
 Therefore, a priority date might meet the cut-off date one month but not the next.
 Usually, when the new fiscal year begins on October 1 and the new allocation of visas becomes available, the dates return to their pre-retrogression positions, although this is not always the case.
 Similarly, the cut-off dates listed on the Visa Bulletin usually move forward, but not always, due to fluctuations in visa demand and applications.